 If you’re interested in knowing when it’s released, trying it out, or just following along with the process, you can join here > https://www.blackbeltcommerce.com/shortcodes-for-shopify-signup

 Thank you for checking out our Shopify Insider Blog @ Blackbelt Commerce.
 Please make sure to check out our portfolio.
-We also have some top blog recommendations for you to check out; 4 Lessons Learned From Building A Shopify App and How To Back Up Your Shopify Store.
+We also have some top blog recommendations for you to check out; 4 Lessons Learned From Building A Shopify App, best design practices for an e-commerce store, 4 social media for your e-commerce store, and How To Back Up Your Shopify Store.
 Keep a lookout for new blog posts.

 Questions?
 Comments?
 Anything I missed that you’ve discovered?
 Happy to discuss below.

 What are the top Shopify stores doing?

 Take what we've learned and use it to your advantage.